preeti64/JobPost/README.md

 - Fetching the *shifts* for a specific *job*
 - Booking a *talent* to a *shift*

+### Tasks added by Preeti
+-Cancel a job
+-Cancel a shift
+-Cancel all shifts for a talent

 Feel free to adjust it as much as you like.

 ### Product boundary conditions